-Figure 14-32 Clock Halt and Restart Procedure
+Figure 10.32 Clock Halt and Restart Procedure

-14.8.1 Interrupts in Normal Serial Communication Interface Mode
+10.8.1 Interrupts in Normal Serial Communication Interface Mode

-Table 14-12 shows the interrupt sources in normal serial communication interface mode.
+Table 10.12 shows the interrupt sources in normal serial communication interface mode.
 A different interrupt vector is assigned to each interrupt source, and individual interrupt sources can be enabled or disabled using the enable bits in SCR.

 When the TDRE flag in SSR is set to 1, a TXI interrupt request is generated.
 When the TEND flag in SSR is set to 1, a TEI interrupt request is generated.
-A TXI interrupt can activate the DTC to perform data transfer.
-The TDRE flag is cleared to 0 automatically when data is transferred by the DTC.

 When the RDRF flag in SSR is set to 1, an RXI interrupt request is generated.
 When the ORER, PER, or FER flag in SSR is set to 1, an ERI interrupt request is generated.
-An RXI interrupt request can activate the DTC to transfer data.
-The RDRF flag is cleared to 0 automatically when data is transferred by the DTC.